AlexEne/AlexEne.github.io/_posts/2018-11-15-Rust-and-game-development.md

 People have explained it way better than me here and there are resources available, but it's something to keep in mind - for more info and solutions see Catherine West's excellent [Rustconf 2018 keynote](https://www.youtube.com/watch?v=aKLntZcp27M)

 In this space, there are also some Rust game engines but compared to Unity tutorials they have a higher barrier of entry.
-For example, for the [Amethist engine](https://www.amethyst.rs/), a simple game of Pong starts out with the following code:
+For example, for the [Amethyst engine](https://www.amethyst.rs/), a simple game of Pong starts out with the following code:
 ```
 impl<'a, 'b> SimpleState<'a, 'b> for Pong {
 }